DiscreteTom/kiro-metrics-exporter/README.md

 1. Press `F5` to open a new Extension Development Host window
 2. The extension will be loaded automatically
 3. Look for "Metrics Exporter" in the Explorer sidebar
-4. Test the configuration and export functionality
+4. Configure AWS settings and test the export functionality

-## Next Steps

-- Implement actual S3 upload functionality
-- Add configurable S3 bucket and region settings
-- Enhance metrics collection with more detailed analysis
-- Add error handling and validation
-- Implement proper credential encryption